-Inside the Mind of a Happy Patriot
+The Happy Patriot, the Unhappy Nationalist

 1. Emphasize the positive.

 There is nothing wrong with articulating the disagreements you might have with your fellow citizens; indeed, a competition of ideas is important for a free society.
 But remembering what doesn’t divide you—what all of you are proud of—is also important.
-In the U.S., for example, 91 percent of people are proud of our country’s scientific achievements; 89 percent are proud of our military; 85 percent of our arts and culture.
+In the U.S., for example, 91 percent of people are proud of our country’s scientific achievements; 89 percent are proud of our military; 85 percent are proud of our arts and culture.
 When you are frustrated or angry about what isn’t right in your country, take a moment to think about the things it does well.

 To make this easier, try a trick developed by the marriage expert John Gottman.
 He argues that all relationships have negative interactions; the problem is when those overwhelm the positive ones.
 Gottman’s magic ratio of positive to negative for a healthy marriage is five to one.
 For every complaint, he recommends making sure you offer five words of praise.
 Why not try it when talking about your country too?